We regularly update all of our dependencies via dependabot, Renovate, or our own automation on RWX to open PRs.

 As a best practice, ensure a consistent version is used across all environments.
 Especially be sure to test against the version that you'll use in production.
 Pin to a specific version rather than "22.x"

-Tool Versions
+#Tool Versions

-is a common file used for configuring dependencies.
+.tool-versions is a common file used for configuring dependencies.

 It works with asdf, mise, other runtime version managers.